 - Baby-Friendly designation from the World Health Organization and the United Nations Children’s Fund

-- American Heart/Stroke Association Get with the Guidelines Silver Plus Performance Achievement Award for Stroke
+- American Heart/Stroke Association Get with the Guidelines Gold Plus Performance Achievement Award for Stroke

 - Community Cancer Program accreditation by the Commission on Cancer